Dan McFarland appointed new Ulster head coach

 Former Connacht player and coach will leave his current role as assistant with Scotland

 Dan McFarland has been appointed as the new head coach at Ulster.
-Photo: Stephen McCarthy/Sportsfile
+Photograph: Stephen McCarthy/Sportsfile

 Former Connacht player Dan McFarland has been appointed as the new head coach at Ulster on a three-year deal as the province look to move on from a torrid few months.

-The province’s operations director Bryan Cunningham said on Sunday that the services of a new coach had been secured but that they wouldn’t be revealed for a number of weeks.
+The province’s operations director Bryn Cunningham said on Sunday that the services of a new coach had been secured but that they would not be revealed for a number of weeks.

 However, McFarland has now been announced as the new top man, leaving his current role as assistant coach at Scotland, but not until January.